-18 Summary
+17 Summary

-18.1 The school is committed to safeguarding children and will always make safeguarding decisions that are in the best interests of each child.
+19.1 Stanton Bridge Primary School is committed to safeguarding children and will always make safeguarding decisions that are in the best interests of each child.
 For further information or if you have any queries about this policy, please contact the school.